OWNER & RESIDENT A-Z

 All residents whose names have been reported to the Property Manager have full used of all our facilities such as the lounge, swimming pool, deck and BBQ.

-If a unit is rented, the Unit owner remains fully responsible for paying the monthly maintenance fees to the Corporation and, should a tenant cause damage to the common elements, any repair charges will be sent to the Unit owner for payment.
+Though a Unit may be rented, the Unit owner remains fully responsible for paying the monthly maintenance fees to the Corporation and, should a tenant cause damage to the common elements, any repair charges will be sent to the Unit owner for payment.
+Owners should ensure that they continue to be covered by an insurance policy.

 VISITORS PARKING See: PARKING